null-von-sushi/website-how-to-guoyu-shurufa/windows.md

 The installer & options are unfortunately only in chinese at the time of this writing ([although that should change soon](https://github.com/rime/weasel/pull/900)).
 You can use google lens / google translate's camera feature for now.
 Once installed it has probably the best IME you can get.

 #### Customizing RIME
+If you right click the tray icon and select the option with (S), it opens the settings.
+The first page is a list of supported layouts.
+Press `中` to go to the next page, where you can change the theme.
+Press `中` a final time to save the settings.

-You can find the files for RIME at `C:/Program Files (x86)/RIME/Weasel/` on Windows.
+If you need to edit files manually, you can find the files for RIME at `C:/Program Files (x86)/RIME/Weasel/` on Windows.

 The `.schema.yaml` files are the ones that define a layout.
 With a text editor you can change a few things (such as disabling the shift button from enabling alphabet mode, forcing ROC standard characters rather than variant characters used over in Singapore or mainland China (為 instead of 爲 etc.), and more.